CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - Added 4 test and 4 development prompt inputs, easy to switch
 - Local LLM models can help refine/repair prompts.
 Refined prompts can be added to original, replace original, or keep original as L prompt but send refined to T5-XXL clip is avalable in clip encoder node
 - Customizable refiner blocks for face, eye, mouth, and hand refining.
-These nodes automatically downloads required segmentator models, check space before first usage
+Auto segmentation model downloads deleted, manual model download required
-- Refiner blocks using [DeepFace analyzer](https://github.com/serengil/deepface) if needed
+- Refiner blocks using [DeepFace analyzer](https://github.com/serengil/deepface) if needed, detect age, race, gender and mood

 <hr>